-The Society promotes awareness of the history of computing, and publishes a regular Bulletin, titled 'Resurrection'.
+The Society promotes awareness of the history of computing, and publishes a regular Journal, titled 'Resurrection'.
 We encourage the study and preservation of material about historic computers, their use and about the history of the computer industry.
 Our webpages contain more, including many links and pointers to sources of information on computer history.

 For more about membership and our aims follow the link About the CCS.
 Note that a voluntary annual donation of £15 is customary from members to support our computer restoration and conservation work.

 Our members include many with wide and expert knowledge on early UK computers - you are welcome to Contact the CCS on computer history matters.

 Dr Roger Johnson

 Members are invited to make an annual donation of £15.00 to the CCS's Restoration Fund.